wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 CRITICAL: Compare your proposed journal entry with yesterday's entry to ensure consistent formatting and completeness.
 IMPORTANT EXCEPTION: Always include the Technical Decisions section even if it doesn't exist in previous entries.

-AFTER COMPLETING THE ENTRY:
-Guide the user through the git process with these commands (DO NOT run them):
-   a.
-First show: git status
-   b.
-Then suggest: git add docs/journal/engineering-journal.md
-   c.
-Then suggest: git commit -m "Add journal entry for 2025-05-11" (substitute today's actual date)
-   d.
-Then suggest: git push

 Please be EXTREMELY thorough and follow EVERY instruction carefully.

 - **Updating Existing Entries for $TODAY:**